-A user experience designer–UX designer–is responsible for creating a user-friendly experience for the end-user of a product or service.
+A user experience designer–UX designer–is a tech role responsible for creating a user-friendly experience for the end-user of a product or service.
 They work with teams to understand the needs and wants of the customer and then design solutions that meet those needs.
-In many cases, UX designers also play an important role in the development process, working with engineers to create prototypes and test designs.
+In many cases, UX designers also play an important role in the development process, working with engineers to create prototypes and to test designs.

 What Might Be In A UX designer Job Description

-As a UX designer, your job would be to design user interfaces for digital products and websites.
+As a UX designer, your job would be to design the overall user experience for digital products and websites.
 This might include working on the overall layout, flow, and interactivity of the product.
-You would also be responsible for conducting user research, testing prototypes with users, and adjusting on your designs based on feedback.
+You would also be responsible for conducting user research, testing prototypes with users, and adjusting your designs based on feedback.

 When a company posts a job description for a UX designer, you might see them detail a person who can do the following on a day-to-day basis: